dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 ### (15) [Everything is a particle.
 Everything is a Wave.
 Even Information, Modeled Holonically](#everything-is-a-particle-everything-is-a-wave-even-information-modeled-holonically)

+- if there is a spectral (understanding) of information-graphs, as ellusive as a visual conception might be, then surely a momentary spectrum can be lifted to a wave representation.
+  - (reword this)

 - the particle/wave duality also fits the holonic model of information
   - information in social physics should be modelable as waves, communicated among players in social games, idealized as